amcneil36/amcneil36.github.io/blogs/to-what-extent-should-we-consider-future-potential-use-cases-when-doing-design.md

  public int height;
 }
 ```
-As we start to work on our user story that needs first name and last name, we don't worry about adding in the age and height fields yet.
+As we start to work on our user story that needs first name and last name, we don't worry about adding in the middle name, age, or height fields yet.
 We do just enough code to satisfy the requirements for our current user story.
 ```
 public class User {
  public String firstName;